VO1D-H3ART/SRS-viewer/README.md

 ## Tips

-If you are getting issues make sure to make a TCP 8080 rule on the windows fire wall.
+- If you are getting issues make sure to make a TCP 8080 rule on the windows fire wall.
 To do this you need to press Win+R and then run wf.msc from there under inbound rules you need to make a new TCP rule and allow it on all networks.
 This tip applies if you are on older versions of windows like Windows 10 version 1809 (Good times).

+- Do not forget to change the IP line in the index.html file or else you will not see anything, only a stream buffering nothing

+-